jdlib/JDBX/UserGuide.md

     pstmt.init("UPDATE Users SET name = ?
 WHERE id = ?");
     ...

+Like in `StaticStmt` you can use the builder returned by its `init()` method to configure the statement.

+    pstmt.init().resultType(ResultType.SCROLL_INSENSITIVE);

 ### <a name="stmts-call"></a>CallStmt

 `org.jdbx.CallStmt` can call stored procedures.
-After it is initialized it can be executed multiple times, using different parameter values.
+After it is initialized it can be executed multiple times using different parameter values.
 Example:

     CallStmt cstmt = ...
     cstmt.init("{call CreateUser(?,?)}");